-If you are hoping to get good photographs, this is particularly worrisome.
+If you are hoping to get good photographs of this for your Kauai vacation, this is particularly worrisome.

-Some helicopter tours in Kauai are better than others for visibility, so read about the particular helicopter for any flight you are considering booking.
+Some of the best Kauai helicopter tours are better than others for visibility, so read about the particular helicopter for any flight you are considering booking.

 You also might not get seated next to your travel partner.
 They balance the helicopter for weight, so you will not have any say in where you sit.